Discovering Africa : The Ultimate Travel Guide

 • Common duiker

 • Blue monkey

 There is a high possibility of seeing more wildlife at high altitudes such as wild dogs.
 In addition, the forest also supports a profusion of birds with the most common species include Hartlaub’s turaco and silvery cheeked hornbills.
 The scarlet-tufted malachite sunbird and Alpine chat can be seen as higher altitudes.

 Although lodging is restricted to campsites especially in the course of the trek, there are a handful of accommodation facilities nearby where you can book stay prior to climbing the mountain.
-There are:

-• Hostel Foot Prince that is a budget facility whose main target is trekkers.
+- • Hostel Foot Prince that is a budget facility whose main target is trekkers.
 This western style hostel is based in Moshi.

 • Meru Wellness Retreat offering guest houses as well as guest houses in Arusha.
 The charges range between $10 and $45 that is inclusive of meals.

 • Arusha Hostel Lodge and adventures, a budget accommodation facility in Arusha whose cost varies between $10 and $40 that includes breakfast.